 - Hypotension may occur during GAZYVA intravenous infusions.
 Consider withholding antihypertensive treatments for 12 hours prior to and throughout each GAZYVA infusion and for the first hour after administration

 - Patients with high tumor burden, high circulating absolute lymphocyte counts (greater than 25 x 109/L), or renal impairment are considered at risk of tumor lysis syndrome and should receive prophylaxis.
 Premedicate with antihyperuricemics (eg, allopurinol or rasburicase) and ensure adequate hydration prior to start of GAZYVA therapy.
 Continue prophylaxis prior to each subsequent GAZYVA infusion, as needed

 - Patients with Grade 3 to 4 neutropenia lasting more than one week are strongly recommended to receive antimicrobial prophylaxis until resolution of neutropenia to Grade 1 or 2.
-Antiviral and antifungal prophylaxis for patients with severe and long lasting (> 1 week) neutropenia.
+Consider antiviral and antifungal prophylaxis for patients with severe and long lasting (> 1 week) neutropenia.